List of rulers of Odisha: Karranis of Bengal

 In the Battle of Tukaroi, which took place in modern-day Balasore, Daud was defeated and retreated deep into Orissa.
 The battle led to the Treaty of Katak in which Daud ceded the whole of Bengal and Bihar, retaining only Odisha.
 The treaty eventually failed after the death of Munim Khan (governor of Bengal and Bihar) who died at the age of 80.
 Sultan Daud Khan took the opportunity and invaded Bengal.
 This would lead to the Battle of Raj Mahal in 1576.

+Qutb Shahi dynasty

+Ibrahim Qutb Shah invaded South Odisha coast in 1572 and Balaram Dev of Jeypore accepted his suzerainty.
+In 1604 Mukunda Bahubalendra, a relative of Mukunda Deva who was ruling from Rajahmundry raised a revolt but was defeated.